(Banner image courtesy of te Pa Wines)

 With oaked versions

 Some wineries (in places such as the grape’s home of France; Napa and Sonoma; Australia; and even New Zealand) choose to add oak to their sauvignon blanc by fermenting or aging it in barrels.
-This style produces the only truly age-worthy bottles of this varietal and is completely different from the majority of Kiwi savs, so it demand its own approach when it comes to food pairings.
+This style produces the only truly age-worthy bottles of this varietal and is completely different from the majority of Kiwi savs, so it demands its own approach when it comes to food pairings.

 These oaked versions — the most famous of which are certainly white Bordeaux — are earthier, toastier, and creamier than their grassy counterparts; if you’re used to, say, typical Marlborough sauvignon, they’ll likely taste more like chardonnay to you.